Skip To Content

 Ofcom review of UK maritime spectrum licenses

-New proposal sets out to simplify some licenses
+New proposal sets out to simplify licensing

 Read more about the Ofcom consultation or find out more about licensing onboard electronics.